Cargill Foundation

 Application Success Factors

 Demonstrated Impact on the Opportunity Gap: The foundation explicitly focuses on "closing the opportunity gap for Twin Cities youth," with particular emphasis on low-income and BIPOC populations.
-Organizations must demonstrate measurable impact in improving educational or nutritional outcomes for these specific populations.
+Organisations must demonstrate measurable impact in improving educational or nutritional outcomes for these specific populations.

-Program-Specific Examples of Funded Work:
+Programme-Specific Examples of Funded Work:

 Key Takeaways for Grant Writers